fritzing/aisler-wiki/use-aisler-with/Fritzing/How-to-order-a-sketch-with-more-than-one-board.md

 ![Open original sketch](assets/multiple_pcbs_original.png)

 ## 2. Select a single board to export
-Netx step is to select the board you would like to export.
-Using your mouse select the whole board and hit Control-C (Strg-C) to copy.
+Next step is to select the board you would like to export.
+Using your mouse select the whole board and hit ⌘-C on Mac or Strg-C on Windows/Linux to copy.

 ![Select PCB](assets/multiple_pcbs_selected.png)

 ## 3. Create new Sketch
 Now create a new Sketch to paste the previously copied PCB to.
-Before you paste the board you've to remove the default board first.
+Before you paste the board you have to remove the default board first.

 ![Delete default PCB](assets/multiple_pcbs_delete_default.png)

-Now paste the board using Control-V (Strg-V) and save the Sktech.
+Now paste the board using ⌘-V on Mac or Strg-V on Windows/Linux and save the Sktech.

+## 4. Redo the process
 Repeate this step for every single board.

-## 4. Ready to go!
+## 5. Ready to go!
 You can now upload all previously created Sketches to AISLER.

-Pro Tip: Name the repository after your original Sketch and give the single PCBs distinctive names to recognize them later.
+**Pro Tip:** Name the repository after your original Sketch and give the single PCBs distinctive names to recognize them later.